Sign in

 Unveiling Canberra's art scene, a subtle force in the cityscape, is akin to discovering a treasure trove.
 From national heavyweights to offbeat local gems, there's something for every art enthusiast amid the best art exhibitions in Canberra.
 In the upcoming months, Canberra's museums and galleries promise a visual feast, spotlighting the finest in Aussie, global, and First Nations art.

-Across the remainder of 2023 and into 2024, galleries and museums in Canberra will host numerous exhibitions that are well worth your time.
+Across the remainder of 2024, galleries and museums in Canberra will host numerous exhibitions that are well worth your time.
 For those eager to infuse a bit of culture into their routine, here's the essential list of must-see art exhibitions, making your artistic exploration of Canberra truly remarkable.

 National Portrait Gallery, King Edward Terrace, Parkes Canberra